jude-james/GoLearnerFYP/README.md

 # GoLearner

-## Overview

-An interactive concurrency tutorial in Go.

 ## How To Run

-These are the run instructions for markers who have downloaded the whole code-base.
-Please contact me or supervisor if you run into problems.
+Please contact me or my supervisor if you run into problems.

 ### Prerequisites